HUD-Data-Lab/Data.Exchange.and.Interoperability/doc/adr/0004-use-case-walkthrough.md

                 $ref: '#/components/schemas/ErrorResponse'
           description: The request generated an error and could not process.
 ```
+From the returned list of PersonalIDs the end user will select the correct PersonalID.
+Once the PersonalID is known then that can be used to return the rest of the client data.

 ## Using the PersonalIDs return the client data